Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Proof of the existence of economical DE-sequences

+The main goal of this section is the proof of Theorem~\ref{thm:jm}.
+Before getting to it we prove two lemmas, the second of which represents the heart of our argument.

-In what follows, when our attention is focused on the multihypergraph of $\alpha$-hyperedges, we often refer to a vertex $e^p$ of $J(\alpha)|_U$ as $\alpha$-hyperedge $e$ of $p$ or owned by $p$.
+We begin with some notation and terminology in the setting of Setup~\ref{sec:warmup}, and for a subgraph $G^*$ of $J(\alpha)|_U$.
+When our attention is focused on the multihypergraph of $\alpha$-hyperedges, we often refer to a vertex $e^p$ of $G^*$ as an $\alpha$-hyperedge $e$ {\em of} $p$ or {\em owned by} $p$.
 When the identity of the owner is irrelevant or already established, we often omit the reference to the owner.
 In particular we also sometimes say the pair of $\alpha$-hyperedges $e$ and $f$ are explodable, without specifying their owners.
-We refer to $\alpha$-hyperedges $e$ of $p$ and $f$ of $q$ as {\em decoupled} in the current graph $G$ of our DE-sequence if $e^pf^q$ is not an edge of $G$.
-We also say that an $\alpha$-hyperedge $g$ of $p$ {\em survives} an explosion if the vertex $g^p$ is still present in the current graph $G$ after the explosion.
-We say that $\alpha$-hyperedges $e$ and $f$ are {\em explodable at resource $r$} if $e\cap f = \{ r \}$ and the pair $e$ and $f$ are explodable.
+We also say that an $\alpha$-hyperedge $g$ of $p\in U$ {\em survives} an explosion if the vertex $g^p$ is still present in the current graph after the explosion.
+We say that $\alpha$-hyperedges $e$ and $f$ are {\em explodable at resource $r$} if $e\cap f = \{ r \}$ and the pair $e$ and $f$ is explodable.
+For an element $x$ and set $e$ we write $e-x$ and $e+x$ as shorthand for $e\setminus\{x\}$ and $e\cup\{x\}$, respectively.
+We use the term {\it $\alpha$-edge} for an $\alpha$-hyperedge with exactly two elements.

+The setting in which we will apply our first lemma is as follows: we have begun to construct a DE-sequence starting from $J(\alpha)|_U$ and have reached a graph $G^*$.
+If we cannot continue our sequence ``cheaply'', then certain special conditions must hold.